 - Use a stand mixer if possible to mix this dough.
 Add the flour to the mixing bowl, lightly rub in the fresh yeast or add the dried yeast.
-Add the sugar, salt and 10 gr cinnamon.
-Mix the eggs and milk together and add to the dry mixture.
+Add the sugar, salt and the ground ginger.
+Mix the egg and milk together and add to the dry mixture.
 Mix on a low speed for about 5 minutes.
 Increase the speed to medium and mix a further 3 minutes.

 - Turn down to a low speed and add cubed butter.
 Allow to mix in roughly for a further 3 minutes, then increase the speed to medium.
 When the mixture comes away from the bowl cleanly or the temperature is between 24° and 26°C it is ready.
 This is quite a soft dough.

-- Shape into a ball and return to the mixing bowl to prove (about 1.5 hours) covered with a just damp tea towel or alternatively when mixed place in fridge and leave overnight.
+- Shape into a ball and return to the mixing bowl to prove (about 1.5 hours) covered with a just damp tea towel or alternatively place in fridge and leave overnight.

 - Toast the pecans in the oven or in a hot pan.
 Be careful they do not burn.
 Chop roughly.